Kora flitted from barbarian to barbarian, giving each one a firm hug. “My brothers! It is good to see you!”

 Krul’Dar was last.
 He stood with his arms by his side, smiling broadly at his king and comrade.
 “You have found your purpose, it seems.”

 “I have, old friend.”
-Kora grinned at him.
+Kora grinned back.
 “But I must still reclaim my old self.”
 She looked pointedly down at her female body.
 “As you can see.”
-She met Krul’Dar’s gaze.
-“Until I have, I ask that you call me by my new name: Kora.”
+She looked at Krul’Dar again.
+“Until I have done so, I ask that you call me by my new name: Kora.”

 Wodec stepped forward.
 “We have merely tasted battle; my appetite is not yet whetted.”
-He looked around in mock irritation.
+He glanced around in mock irritation at the settled battlefield.
 “We should have come earlier.”

-Wodec grinned.
-“Oh it is coming, my liege.
+Wodec smirked.
+“I was only jesting, my liege.
 Dissona’s monsters were the least of our concerns.”

-The sleek, state-of-the-art choppers slowed to a hover, leveling their optics-responsive cannons onto the barbarian troop.
-Robo-commandos leapt from the gunships without fast-ropes, clunking down in single-kneed crouches.
-They reached behind them and unclipped magnetically affixed rifles from their spinal mounts.
+Sleek, state-of-the-art choppers slowed to a hover, leveling their optics-responsive weaponry at the barbarian troop.
+Robo-commandos leapt out with no fast-ropes and clunked down in single-kneed crouches.
+They reached back and unclipped their magnetized rifles from their spinal mounts.

 Wodec regarded them with narrowed eyes.
-“These are naught but machines, correct?”
+“They are naught but machines, correct?”

 “Police,” Krul’Dar rumbled, fingers tightening around his battle-axe.
 “The term ‘Peacekeeper’ lands fairer on my ears.”

 Wodec turned his head slightly to the side so he could address the troop, while still keeping his gaze on the robots.
 “Show these machines no mercy; they are born from this world’s equivalent of a sullied asshole!
 Spare the humans, for they are misguided puppets!”

 The mage was answered by a unified roar: “AYE!”

 Kora glanced at him.
 “Have you brought me a mount?”